 Parking is also at a premium.
-We were travelling in our 29-foot motorhome, which made it twice as difficult to find parking at some of the more popular spots (the worst area was the Grand Canyon of Yellowstone).
+We travel in our 29-foot motorhome, which makes it twice as difficult to find parking at some of the more popular spots (the worst area was the Grand Canyon of Yellowstone).

 And obviously, if there are that many vehicles on the road, there are even more people.
 At times the crowds were unreal.

 However, during our four-night stay, we started to notice a trend.
 The busiest times for all attractions were from about 11:00 am – 5:00 pm.
 As I always prefer to avoid crowds, we did our sight-seeing in the morning and evening instead.

 Tip: This is also prime time for animal sightings as well!